RaymondRaman/Automation-Script/Kling Automation/Readme.md

 # Usage
 1. Clone the repository or download the script file.
 2. Install Selenium using pip: pip install -r requirements.txt
 3. Fill in login.txt file with your credentials.
-Format is as follows:
-   <email> <password>
-   ...
 4. Run the script.